InfiniteChaosLab/icl-baritone/README.md

 9. Click "Gradle Settings"
 10. Change the "Build and run using" and "Run tests using" fields to "IntelliJ IDEA"
 11. Make sure the "Gradle JVM" setting is version 17 or 18.
 If not, "Download JDK..." and add a version 18 JDK.
+12. Click "OK"
-12. Click 🔁 (Reload All Gradle Projects)
+13. Click 🔁 (Reload All Gradle Projects)
-13. In the Project hierarchy, expand `src`
+14. In the Project hierarchy, expand `src`
-14. Right click the `schematica_api` project and click "Build Module 'baritone.schematica_api'"
+15. Right click the `schematica_api` project and click "Build Module 'baritone.schematica_api'"
-15. At the top of IntelliJ, make sure to the left of the ▶️ button reads ":fabric+main Minecraft Client".
+16. At the top of IntelliJ, make sure to the left of the ▶️ button reads ":fabric+main Minecraft Client".
 If it doesn't, click it and select it from the menu.
-16. Open that menu, click "..." next to that run configuration.
+17. Open that menu, click "..." next to that run configuration.
-17. Click "Edit..."
+18. Click "Edit..."
-18. In the `-cp` dropdown, select `fabric.baritone.fabric.main`
+19. In the `-cp` dropdown, select `fabric.baritone.fabric.main`
-19. Click "OK"
+20. Click "OK"
-20. Click ▶️
+21. Click ▶️
-21. 🤖
+22. 🤖

 ## Acknowledgement
 **Gurt** is built upon [baritone](https://github.com/cabaletta/baritone), a Minecraft pathfinder bot.